Who makes the products for LivAfrika?

 Do Fair Trade goods cost more than non-Fair Trade goods?

-No. Fair Trade crafts generally don’t cost more than other goods because the middle players in the supply chain are removed, thus decreasing the mark up costs.
+No. Fair Trade crafts generally do not cost more than other goods because the middle players in the supply chain are removed, thus decreasing the mark up costs.
 Each additional person in the supply chain adds on to the cost of the product, as that person expects a profit.
 Since there is more of a direct link from consumer to producer in a Fair Trade scenario, costs are kept comparable to non-Fair Trade goods, and more of the profit goes to the producer rather than to many different people in the supply chain.

 How is Fair Trade making a difference if the sales volume is so low compared to non-Fair Trade sales?